 6. Keep the pitch length in mind

-Buyers don't care about your product or service—they care about their problems.
-If you spend all your time with a buyer talking about yourself and your company, it'll be hard to convince them that you actually want to help them solve their problems.
+Buyers do not care about your product or service—they care about their problems.
+If you spend all your time with a buyer talking about yourself and your company, it will be hard to convince them that you actually want to help them solve their problems.
 Make your sales pitches concise in order to leave room for listening and engagement.
 Keeping your pitch brief also forces you to refine it and concentrate on your value proposition.
-You're less likely to talk about irrelevant features if you're locked into a short length.
+You are less likely to talk about irrelevant features if you are locked into a short length.
 The ideal sales pitch length depends on the format, of course, but here are some guidelines to get you started:

 - Aim for 300 words in your sales emails.
 A study of cold sales emails found that emails with 1,400 to 1,500 characters (approximately 300 words) showed a substantially higher response rate than emails of 100 words or fewer.